 What are the Rules Regarding Legal Prostitution in Nevada?

 Though licensed brothels can offer legal prostitution in the counties, there are a few restrictions.

-One is the location of the brothel.
-They must be located in places that are at least 400 yards away from a school or a house of worship.
+- The location of the brothel must be located at least 400 yards away from a school or a house of worship.